jaceuk/svelte-blog-v3/src/posts/glossary.md

 Does anyone else sometimes stop and look at their code and, whilst understanding what's going on, would struggle to explain what a specific term means?

-Ok, so it's just me then :) Regardless here's a glossary of terms to help remind me of exactly what they mean.
+Ok, so it's just me then.
+Regardless here's a glossary of terms to help remind me of exactly what they mean.

-**Note:** I've included some really simple ones as well as they may be of help still learning.
+**Note:** I've included terms that apply to a wide range of skill levels as they may be of help to anyone still learning.

 ## React